bahrus/tilium/README.md

 - **Snackbar** - Brief messages and notifications with actions and auto-hide

 ### Data Display
+- **Accordion** - Expandable panels for organizing content with summary and details sections
 - **Avatar** - User profile picture or initials in circular, rounded, or square format
 - **Badge** - Small status indicator that appears on top of content
 - **List** - Flexible list component with ListItem, ListItemText, ListItemIcon, etc.